Deposit Methods That Are Legal For Online Betting

 The UIGEA was actually added onto the SAFE Port Act on the last day of session by certain congresspersons.
 No one actually read it, but the SAFE Port Act was passed, subsequently passing the UIGEA.
 It was then signed into law by the president at the time, George W. Bush.
 While it cannot stop online gambling sites from processing payments on their own, it can stop US financial institutions from processing payments.

 This put up some major roadblocks for people who were using bank wire transfers, eChecks, and Credit Cards to as their legal sportsbook deposit methods.
-With most of their customer base having so much trouble making legal sportsbook deposits, Online sports betting sites started adding new deposit methods that were both legal in the US and couldn’t be blocked by the UIGEA.
-These methods include things like accepting prepaid cards, paper checks, and digital currencies.
-Now, there are tons of sportsbook deposit methods that are legal under the UIGEA.
+With most of their customer base having so much trouble making legal sportsbook deposits, online sports betting sites started adding new deposit methods that were both legal in the US and couldn’t be blocked by the UIGEA.
+These methods include things like accepting prepaid cards, paper checks, and digital currencies like Bitcoin, Bitcoin Cash, Ethereum, Litecoin, Cardano, Stellar, Ripple, DASH, and more.
+Now, there are tons of sportsbook deposit methods that are legal under the UIGEA, and US customers have ample opportunities to easily and rapidly fund their sports betting accounts.